Toyota 3S-GTE Engine Specs, Performance, Upgrades, Reliability

 • Clutch upgrades

-This also isn’t an exhaustive list.
-3S-GTE upgrades can be endless depending on your goals.
 The above is a minimum list of upgrades to make 300+whp.
 At this point you’re well beyond the stock fueling limits.
 You’ll need a fuel pump, injectors, and a larger turbo as the foundation to make power.

 It’s also important you have control over all 3S-GTE engine and tuning parameters.
 This means upgrading the engine management system and working with a professional tuner to dial in a good tune.
 Depending on how far you want to take the MR2 or Celica the list of mods can grow very lengthy and expensive.